giovannibriganti/smartnation-health/README.md

 ## 3. Populate ChromaDB for Snomed data.

 Due to the need to carry out a purely local deployment of the solution, Chroma DB on-premises was the choice of vector data base.
-To load the Snomed data into this database, from the root directory of this project we will have to execute the following command (bash/cmd):
+To load the [SNOMED-CT](https://www.health.belgium.be/fr/terminologie-et-systemes-de-codes-snomed-ct) data into this database, from the root directory of this project we will have to execute the following command (bash/cmd):
 ```bash
 python  ./src/data_cleaning.py
 ```